RobVerplanke/nodejs-express/README.md

 #### Set up a webserver and handle incoming API requests with url parameters (userID).

-#### Implement MVC-pattern to structure the data flow and folders and files.
+#### Implement MVC-pattern to structure the data flow, folders and files.